 Joe nods and smiles.
 “Yeah,” he says, disarming me with his candour.
 “She’s smart.
 She saw that with fashion you lose money — you waste your money.
 I think that’s good.
 We don’t waste money on clothes.
 But she isn’t sartorial all the time.
 Sometimes she buys things from Uniqlo and Zara and mixes and matches them with bespoke clothes.
 I don’t do that but she does that quite well.
 I wish I could.”

-That he hasn’t yet acquired his wife’s sartorial eclecticism doesn’t mean that Joe isn’t satisfied with his purpose and place.
-Indeed, besides being idolised as a sartorial style icon, Joe is also a long time student of some of the best bespoke tailors in the country (including the Huntsman trained Bijan Sheiklary) and the founder of The Finery Company, a fitting business showcasing a small collective of some of the world’s most renowned ateliers including Frui, Steady State, Gaziano & Girling and most prominently, the Korean tailoring house B&Tailor.
+That he hasn’t yet acquired his wife’s sartorial eclecticism doesn’t mean Joe is upset.
+It actually means the exact opposite: he is content with who he is and what he’s become.
+Besides having the internet idolise him as a style icon, he is also a long time student of some of the best bespoke tailors in the country (including the Huntsman trained Bijan Sheiklary) and is the founder of The Finery Company, a fitting business showcasing a selection of some of the world’s most renowned ateliers including Frui, Steady State, Gaziano & Girling and most prominently, the Korean tailoring house B&Tailor.

 “Master Tailor Park is a humble tailor,” he says speaking affectionately of the granite faced B&Tailor patriarch.
 “He’s been doing this [bespoke tailoring] since the 60’s so all he does is work, work, work.
 Chad’s the man behind the brand and he’s got a younger brother [Changjin] who studied tailoring in Italy who drafts most of the patterns.
 They work in harmony — the three members of the family — and their sense of style is getting better and better every year.
 Now they’re going to Italy and creating their own style.”

 Joe’s reverence reveals the pride with which he supports B&Tailor and his other artisans; even if it doesn’t pay him anywhere near as much as what he was earning before as a globe-trotting fashion retail consultant.
-But speaking to Joe it’s clear he isn’t the kind of businessman who’s preoccupied with figures.
-“I’m not ambitious about the business side of things.” he says.
+He’s only pursuing this for ths pleasure of it – not the money “I’m not ambitious about the business side of things.” he says.
 “If the business allows me to do this then I’m ok with it.
 There is no need for any extra.”